Edison (film): Production

+In May 2003, it was reported that Emmett/Furla Oasis had acquired Edison, a spec script by David J. Burke centered on a journalist who tries to take down a corrupt group of cops with Burke set to make his directorial debut.
+In December of that year, it was reported that Millennium Media would finance Edison and handle worldwide distribution.
+That same month Morgan Freeman, Kevin Spacey, and LL Cool J had been set to star in the film.
+In February 2004, Justin Timberlake joined the cast.

 While the film was in production, some people speculated from the title of the film and the limited story details of corrupt officers that the film was based upon the New Jersey township of Edison, since the township's recent (as of that time) controversy involving its police force.
 Writer and film director David J. Burke claimed that the name "Edison" was derived from its common association with the inventor and business leader Thomas Edison, which led to thoughts of "electricity, power and industry."

 Release

 The film was originally supposed to see a US release in the spring of 2005; however, due to its poor reviews from critics after its screening at the Toronto International Film Festival, its release to cinemas in the US and most other countries was cancelled.
 Sony Pictures Home Entertainment released the film, originally titled Edison, as Edison Force, direct–to–video on July 18, 2006.
 The film was released in theaters in Netherlands on March 12, 2006.